josecastillolema/dotfiles/README.md

    Ideally, would like a terminal with scrollbar and ligature support.

- - IDE: Visual Studio Code via [Flatpak](https://flathub.org/apps/com.visualstudio.code) with the Golang SDK extension via Flatpak (org.freedesktop.Sdk.Extension.golang)
+ - IDE: Visual Studio Code via [Flatpak](https://flathub.org/apps/com.visualstudio.code) with the Golang SDK extension (org.freedesktop.Sdk.Extension.golang)

+   With [Fira Code font](https://github.com/tonsky/FiraCode) with programming ligatures installed via rpm-ostree.

    With flags `--socket=wayland` and `--ozone-platform-hint=wayland`.

+   [toolbox-vscode](https://github.com/owtaylor/toolbox-vscode) to integrate VSCode and toolbx for some SDKs that are not present in Flathub, i.e.: ocaml.

  - File manager: Nautilus via rpm-ostree with NautilusPreviewer (GNOME Sushi) via Flatpak (org.gnome.NautilusPreviewer)